The State Board of Elections

-The State Board of Elections, in its capacity as the Chief Election Official, has entered into an agreement with the Department of Justice to enforce provisions of the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) and the Military and Overseas Voter Empowerment Act (MOVE) to ensure that all military personnel and U.S. citizens living overseas will have their absentee ballots counted for the July 7th, 2015 Special Primary Election and the September 10th, 2015 Special Election, as required by Section 102(a)(8)(A) of UOCAVA.
+The State Board of Elections, in its capacity as the Chief Election Official, has entered into an agreement with the Department of Justice to enforce provisions of the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) and the Military and Overseas Voter Empowerment Act (MOVE) to ensure that all military personnel and U.S. citizens living overseas will have their vote by mail ballots counted for the July 7th, 2015 Special Primary Election and the September 10th, 2015 Special Election, as required by Section 102(a)(8)(A) of UOCAVA.
 52 U.S.C. for the 18th Congressional District seat.

 Illinois Military and Overseas Voter Empowerment (

 site will enable you to set up a

 account to register to vote and request vote by mail ballots for upcoming Federal Elections.
 This site was designed to help ease the burden of members of the Uniformed Services (and their eligible dependents) and overseas voters in requesting a voter registration and a vote by mail ballot application.
 This site will give you the ability to keep in contact with your local election official and to track the status of your application and ballot.

 The Federal Postcard Application is a form provided by the Department of Defense to permit members of the U.S. armed forces, their dependents and U.S. citizens abroad to cast a vote by mail ballot and if necessary, to register to vote.
 This Postcard Application may be submitted by mail, fax, or e-mail to your respective

 local election authority.

 Military and Overseas Voter Guidelines